 Planning and implementing an intranet can seem like a daunting venture for any business.
 However, as in most cloud computing projects, the result is substantial cost savings and increased productivity.
 Microsoft SharePoint intranet provides a vast selection of solutions for organizations seeking to upgrade their current network to function more efficiently.
-An overview of the potential benefits and experiences SharePoint brings to businesses can be discovered through the SharePoint lookbook, which provides a multitude of layout concepts.
-Indeed, Microsoft effectively breaks down the planning and implementation process to successfully deploy the SharePoint intranet package.
+An overview of the potential benefits and experiences SharePoint brings to businesses can be discovered through the SharePoint lookbook, which provides a multitude of layout concepts and out-of-the-box templates.
+Microsoft effectively breaks down the planning and implementation process to successfully deploy the SharePoint intranet package.

-Consideration of how the new intranet will affect end-users are the first key steps in the planning process, which should include the following aspects:
+Consideration of how the new intranet will affect end-users is the first key step in the planning process, which should include the following aspects:

 - Ensure that business goals align with the intranet’s implementation.